ahmed-alawi-ba/Javascript-Dictionary/README.md

 Wordnik shows definitions from multiple sources, like: American Heritage, The Century Dictionary, Merriam Webster and so many more.

-You can go to their website and check what other great services they provide: &nbsp; [Wordnik Website](https://www.wordnik.com/)
+You can go to their website and check what other great services they provide: [Wordnik](https://www.wordnik.com/)